sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 Merging and joining allow us to combine multiple datasets into one using shared columns.
 They work just like **SQL joins**, helping connect related information from different sources.
 These techniques are key for **data integration and relational analysis**.

+## 🧩 Day 33 - Handling Missing Data in Pandas

+### 🔹 Topics Covered
+- Identifying missing data using `isnull()` and `sum()`
+- Removing missing data with `dropna()`
+- Filling missing data using `fillna()`
+- Using mean, forward fill, and backward fill methods
+- Replacing missing strings with default values

+### 🧠 Summary
+Handling missing data ensures dataset completeness and accuracy.
+Pandas provides flexible options to **detect, remove, or fill** missing entries.
+Choosing the right strategy depends on the **data type, business logic, and analysis goal**.